• Skip to primary navigation

 Tacos

-• Once the filling is mixed together, add about ½ - 1 more tablespoon of oil into the skillet and turn it to medium heat.
+• Once the filling is mixed together, add about ½ – 1 more tbsp of oil into the skillet and turn it to medium heat.
 Add 1-2 corn tortillas in a single layer and cook on the first side for about 10 seconds (the amount of tortillas you can cook at a time will depend on your pan).

-• Then, scoop about 3-4 tablespoon of bean mixture onto one half of each tortilla.
+• Then, scoop about 3-4 tbsp of bean mixture onto one half of each tortilla.
 You can also add some grated vegan cheese on top if you want.
 Using a spatula, fold the tortillas in half and press down to shape the tacos.
 Cook on each side until golden brown, about 1-3 minutes.

 • Continue cooking the tacos following this process until all the bean mixture is gone.
 Make sure to top up the oil as your pan dries out.